Learn more about how the Cal Poly Humboldt Library can help

 Tuning

-The included tuner has a spring-loaded clamp to attach it to the headstock (where the Squier logo is).
+The included tuner has a spring-loaded clamp to attach it to the headstock (where the Squier/Ibanez logo is located).
 Turn on the tuner and select the 'G' option (for guitar) and pluck a string to see the note it is tuned to.
 Turn the machinehead to tune up or down (Fender video: How to Tune an Electric Guitar for Beginners).
 Standard guitar tuning is E A D G B E, from lowest to highest pitch string.
 If you are going to change the tuning to a non-standard tuning and change any of the guitar setup, please set it up and tune it back to standard before returning.
+Both guitars are set up to handle most of the common alternate tunings, but may have trouble with anything more than a full half step down.
+The Ibanez Gio has a floating vibrato, which will be affected by alternate tunings.

 Recording

-Borrow the Spark Go or Scarlett 2i2 to connect this guitar to a computer for your next recording (Spark Go audio interface instructions).
+Borrow the Blackstar ID:CORE V4 Stereo 10, Spark Go, Scarlett 2i2 to connect this guitar to a computer for your next recording.
+Or just jam with the Orange Crush 12 analogue combo amp.

 How do I use this thing?!